on-the-t/on-the-t.github.io/_posts/2017-4-29-Murray-Serve-Volley.md

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~on-the-t/1170.embed"></iframe>

 Next we see where each player moved once Zverev was settled at net.
 Interestingly, Federer has a much more consistent pattern of going slightly to the left and a step or two inside the baseline.
-This position would give Federer more ability to use his forehand and give him less space to have to cover if he were to come ti net.
+This position would give Federer more ability to use his forehand and give him less space to have to cover if he were to come to net.
 Murray has some overlap with the positioning of Federer, but he keeps deeper into the court and also has some occasions of getting pulled off to the right, again leaving more of an open court on his backhand side.

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~on-the-t/1172.embed"></iframe>